Finding the boundary: Using galaxy membership to inform galaxy cluster extent through machine learning: Discussion of limitations and future work

 In this work, we present a data-driven framework to probe the transition region between cluster and field galaxies in galaxy clusters.
 The results are not designed to be interpreted as a hard cluster boundary, as we discover an intrinsic scattering.
 The results depend on the criteria used to classify galaxies as cluster-like versus field-like, something that is not universally or uniquely defined.
 Therefore, the result is slightly sensitive to how cluster and field galaxies are defined.

 The central question addressed here is: \emph{Can galaxy membership probabilistically inform the spatial extent of a cluster’s environmental influence?} Future work could be proposed to resolve the reciprocal problem: \emph{Can a boundary inferred purely from galaxy properties be used to determine cluster membership?} One possible direction is to employ unsupervised clustering techniques within the high‐dimensional galaxy property space to identify spatial separations that may correspond to physical boundaries.
 Such methods could yield a more objective, data‐driven spatial demarcation between cluster and field populations, enabling a direct comparison between spatially and property‐based definitions of cluster extent.
+It is important to note that the properties incorporated in this study are difficult to disentangle.

-Beyond the mass-based cluster environment selection criteria done in this work, we can also choose cluster environments based on whether they host AGNs.
+Beyond the mass-based cluster environment selection criteria done in this work, we can also choose cluster environments based on whether they host AGNs \citep{Wing2011, Galametz2012,Wylezalek2013,Croston2019,Golden-Marx2019}.
 This allows us to further probe black hole related quenching mechanisms and investigate the spatial effect of AGNs on galaxy intrinsic properties.

 This framework can also be applied to observations.
-Finding a transition boundary in cluster environments solely based on observables can illuminate observational work.
+During its observational adaptation, the training and validation sets of the DNN can be created with the help of cluster finders like the the redMaPPer \citep{Rykoff2014, Redmapper_Catalog}.
+The resulting probabilistic transition region can also be statistically weighted with the redMaPPer's outcome.
+Several observable properties can be chosen in this direction including multi-band colours, magnitudes, surface brightness, and spectral lines with photometric and redshift information.
+Projection effects (line-of-sight superpositions and photometric-redshift uncertainties) can lead to interloper contamination in galaxy membership assignments, which boosts the inferred richness and increases the scatter in any inferred transition radius.
+Therefore, the probabilistic transition region will be broadened due to potential biases compared to the intrinsic 3D case \citep{Rozo2015,Sunayama2020,Costanzi2019,Myles2025}.

 Redshift evolution is also worth investigating since cluster environments evolve significantly with time \citep{ONeil2024}.
-Comparisons with other simulations can be conducted to reveal more information.
+Comparisons with other simulations can be conducted to reveal more information, especially by adding dwarf galaxies to illuminate stronger implications of the cluster environment's impact on low-mass systems.